heimbogdan/heimbogdan.github.io/Blockchain/Introduction.md

 A private blockchain is a permissioned blockchain.​ Permissioned networks place restrictions on who is allowed to participate in the network and in what transactions.

+## What we lerned

+-   A blockchain is best described as a public/private database that is updated and shared across many computers in a network.​
+-   `Block` refers to the fact that data and state is stored in sequential batches or `blocks`.
+-   `Chain` refers to the fact that each block cryptographically references its parent.
+-   A block's data cannot be changed without changing all subsequent blocks, which would require the consensus of the entire network.​
+-   Each new block and the chain as a whole must be agreed upon by every node in the network.

 <br>

 ---